Bar Evolution in Edge-on Galaxies: A Demographic Study of Boxy/Peanut Bulges: Derived quantities for galaxies

-\section{Derived Quantities for Galaxies}
+\section{Derived quantities for galaxies}

-Along with the parameters obtained from SDSS catalogue and measured using 2D image decomposition using \textsc{galfit}, we derive stellar masses, distances and physical sizes of the galaxies from existing information.
-The following subsections describes our methodology for measuring these derived properties of galaxies.
+Along with the parameters obtained from SDSS catalog and measured using 2D image decomposition using \textsc{galfit}, we derive stellar masses, distances and physical sizes of the galaxies from existing information.
+The following subsections describe our methodology for measuring these derived properties of galaxies.